Social Media Marketing Today: Who is actually making money with it?

 They have had their ups and downs but younger people love it (despite the massive redesign) and younger people eventually become older consumers with more money and influence.
 So consider getting in front of them with both some silly, engaging content and even ads.

-Stay tuned for a Snapchat episode on The CRM Sushi Podcast soon.
+Stay tuned for a Snapchat; episode on The CRM Sushi Podcast soon.

 Too Little Social Media Sharing

-There's always two sides to every coin, and social media sharing is no different.
+There are always two sides to every coin, and social media sharing is no different.

 While you can share too much on the various accounts, you can also share too little, in one of three ways:

 - Outsourcing all of your social media marketing to your staff.
-Your fans / followers are humans and they need to know that when they engage with you online that it's really you.
+Your fans/followers are humans and they need to know that when they engage with you online that it's really you.
 Sure, you may have staff help with some of your postings but make time to be online.
 It'll pay off.

-- Buying fans / followers / likes.
-More and more accounts / celebrities are being exposed for being phony and fake.
+- Buying fans/followers/likes.
+More and more accounts/celebrities are being exposed for being phony and fake.
 Don't go there.
 Follow the plan as outlined here and your influence will grow consistently and truthfully.
 Do the right thing.

-- Relying too much on automation / bots / artificial intelligence.
+- Relying too much on automation/bots/artificial intelligence.
 Notice how all three of these are related.
 You need to be yourself.
 Your prospects and customers are people and although a little bit of automation can help you serve more people, you need to use it to start the conversation, but a robot will never deepen a relationship with your best customers.
 So tread carefully here.